-The proposed Soit Sugar Factory project was conceived by the investors in 2020 and Sugar Consultant Agencies tasked to carry out studies, recommend suitable factory outlay and source bidders for the project.
+The proposed Muwariziki Sugar Factory project is well conceived and conceptualized, with sound commercial viability.
+The expected financial returns are quite satisfactory.
+The project is being implemented by promoters who have the requisite background and experience and with plans to employ experienced and self-motivated professionals, experts and consultants.
+All perceived risks have adequate safeguards.
+The project is recommended for equity participation and lending by financial institutions.
 The ESIA experts have been brought on board to ensure the project meets the requirements of EMCA 1999 (Revised 2015) and the Environmental (Impact Assessment and Audit) (Amendment) Regulations, 2019 as stipulated in the Legal Notice No. 31 and 32.